DragonComputer/Cerebrum/README.md

 * [os Module] - provides a portable way of using operating system dependent functionality.
 * [subprocess Module] - allows you to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.
 * [random Module] - pseudo-random number generators for various distributions.
+* [pysrt Module] - SubRip (.srt) subtitle parser and writer
+* [itertools Module] - implements a number of iterator building blocks inspired by constructs from APL, Haskell, and SML.
+Each has been recast in a form suitable for Python

 [Python 2.7]: <https://www.python.org/download/releases/2.7/>
 [PyAudio]: <https://people.csail.mit.edu/hubert/pyaudio/r>